 One fun tactic that's been discovered involves the field drone you can find.
 If you use the drone, and a teammate has C4 equipped, they can actually drop the C4 on the drone to turn it into a miniaturised, mobile bomb.
 Try it out for yourself, and let's hope Infinity Ward doesn't patch it out.

-Another top strategy, given how huge RPGs and C4 have become in the meta-game, is to pop a Trophy System onto your vehicle before driving anywhere - it'll protect you from a few rockets or grenades and could see you to your destination more safely.
+Another top strategy, given how huge C4 has become in the meta-game, is to pop a Trophy System onto your vehicle before driving anywhere - it'll protect you from a few rockets or grenades and could see you to your destination more safely.
+Frankly, we don't like to drive without one.

 9. Exploit the Gulag